“Two misanthropic narcissists are forced together at a wine country wedding.”

 A Bunch of Stupid Shit You Would Never Do Otherwise Activities.”
 The movie is, in its very bones – even with its jaunty nylon-string guitar-driven soundtrack and stunningly-shot landscapes – pissed off.
 Its ultimate move is taking it out on you with every thrust and riposte coming out of Reeves and Ryder’s mouths.
 Their little microcosm doesn’t seem to affect anyone else, as they mutter barely under their breath well within earshot of wedding attendees; they even hold an obscenity-laden conversation during the wedding, with no one reacting to any of it.

 This conceit gives us free room to watch Reeves and Ryder spit more words than an Eminem record, and probably just as acidic any song found therein.
 It doesn’t stop – even during one of the most hilariously propped-up and misbegotten sex scenes I’ve ever witnessed.
 Lindsay and Frank spend the movie trying to verbally one-up the other, even when their lives are in mortal danger.
-Their back-and-forth are the makeup of the entire film, so it’s very easy for the film to sound forced, especially when we’re so used to hearing Keanu Reeves speak in short sentences in other films.
+Their back-and-forth exchanges are the makeup of the entire film, so it’s very easy for the film to sound forced, especially when we’re so used to hearing Keanu Reeves speak in short sentences in other films.
 However, he carries with him an air of panache and disgruntled hypermetropia; it’s a sort of “I told you so” patois which fills his side of each conversation with overburdened intellect.
 His dry grumpiness is charming and disarming, and it’s so much fun to listen to him gab on, for example, about the trivialities of being a “hoarder of free shit, especially the gray-area free shit.”

 Matching him pound-for-pound is Winona Ryder, popping off the screen in a gear with the snark-meter pushed past the redline and hammering at the stop-pin.
 She gives her Lindsay a long-suffering soul, with the world wearing her down to the point where she can’t ever be happy about anything.
 What reason does she have to be happy about anything in this film?
 Her ex-fiancé has invited her to a faraway wedding; the person she ripped into at the airport is her seatmate and eventual next-door-neighbor at her hotel; and she’s constantly finding fault with anything and everything.
 (It’s her job to do the latter as someone who prosecutes “companies and institutions for culturally-insensitive actions or speech.”)